-The public inquiry or panel hearing begins on Thursday 25 July 2019 at the Veneto Club, 191 Bulleen Road, Bulleen with a scheduled finish of Monday 16 September 2019.
+The public inquiry or panel hearing began on Thursday 25 July 2019 at the Veneto Club, 191 Bulleen Road, Bulleen and finished on Monday 16 September 2019.

 The panel hearing has been open to the public.
 A number of Boroondara community groups, residents and other stakeholders concerned about the impact of the NEL on local neighbourhood, amenity, open space and facilities have presented submissions.
 You can see their submissions on Engage Victoria’s Submissions page.

 The Minister for Planning’s decision

 Having considered all information and evidence put to them, the public inquiry panel will present the Minister for Planning with a report and recommendations for his consideration and review.

 The Minister will make a decision about whether the project should or should not proceed, whether conditions need to be placed on the project and if changes need to be made to the reference design.